y-arjun-y/arjunyadav/pages-md/projects.md

 - <time>Apr 14, 2022</time> Got started with [Computer Science Essentials](https://brilliant.org/courses/computer-science-essentials/) and finished [Making Decisions](https://brilliant.org/courses/computer-science-essentials/tools-of-computer-science-12/making-decisions/).
 Still on [Writing Programs](https://brilliant.org/courses/computer-science-essentials/tools-of-computer-science-12/interactive-programs).
 <hr />

-## <span id="coldtakesbetareading">[Cold Takes](https://www.cold-takes.com/) Beta-Reading</span>
+## <span id="coldtakesbetareading">[Cold Takes](https://www.cold-takes.com/) Beta Reading</span>

 <small>20 Jan, 2022-present</small>
-<small>I got accepted to proof-read Holden Karnofsky's articles for his blog, Cold Takes.
+<small>I got accepted to beta read Holden Karnofsky's articles for his blog, Cold Takes.
 Trying to be as useful as I can be!
 Note that I only update this log when I fully finish proof-reading and when the post has been published.
 Currently an occasional project.</small>

 <hr />